Elastic recoil detection: Energy depth relationship

-To obtain energy path scale We need to evaluate energy variation δE2 of the outgoing beam of energy E2 from the target surface for an increment δx of collisional depth, here E0 remains fixed.
-Evidently this causes changes in path lengths L1 and L3 a variation of path around the collision point x is related to the corresponding variation in energy before scattering :
+To obtain the energy path scale, we need to evaluate the energy variation δE2 of the outgoing beam of energy E2 from the target surface for an increment δx of collisional depth, while E0 remains fixed.
+This causes changes in path lengths L1 and L3.
+The variation of the path around the collision point x is related to the corresponding variation in energy before scattering: